Cahlico/MinionsBuyer/README.md

 ## Objective
 <p>
    This project was developed throughout the BGC challenge, it is a Single-Page Application using React.
-Its is a simples shop page, the user can register, log in, buy and see their last purchases.
+Its is a simple shop page, the user can register, log in, buy and see their last purchases.
 </p>

 ### Features